The Centre Pompidou and EnChroma Improve Arts Experience for Colour Blind Visitors

 – Centre Pompidou is the First Museum in France to Offer EnChroma Colour Blind Glasses to Enable Accessibility to the Arts for Millions of People –

 One in twelve men (8%) and one in 200 women (0.5%) are colour blind – about 2.8 million in France, 30 million in Europe and 350 million globally.
 With over three million annual visitors, an estimated 128,000 guests to the Centre Pompidou are colour blind.
-EnChroma glasses will enable colour blind visitors to perceive an expanded range of clear, vibrant colour in artwork at the museum for the first time in their lives.
+EnChroma glasses will enhance museum accessibility and improve the experience for color-blind visitors by allowing them to perceive a broader range of clear, vibrant colors in artwork for the first time in their lives.

 “Always concerned with offering the best visitor experience to all audiences, the Centre Pompidou is delighted to offer people with colour blindness the possibility of trying EnChroma glasses, a very innovative device in the museum sector,” said David Cascaro, Director of the Public Division, Centre Pompidou.